stooke/macos-build-openjdk8u/README.md

 ## Install Prerequisites

 These are also required for building JDK 11, so your efforts won't be wasted here.
-I hope to revise this part to avoid system-wide installation so root isn't required.

 Install XCode 10, autoconf, freetype and mercurial Install a bootstrap JDK; either JDK7 or 8.